akwick/tour/README.md

 under the BSD-style license found in the LICENSE file.
 This tour is a changed version of the original and awesome [go tour](https://github.com/golang/tour).

+## Versions

+We use git tags to mark different versions of our gotour.
+Below we have a list of meetups/events where we used the corresponding versions.

+* v1.0 - Women Techmakers Rhein-Main - 02.08.2018

 ## License

 The code is under the [BSD 3 license](https://github.com/akwick/tour/blob/master/LICENSE).